Annotating an image

 Open an image.

-and annotate an object.
+Change the zoom level and annotate an object.

 Move to the next image.